Sung-Huan/ANNOgesic/docs/source/install.rst

 Install
 ============

 There are three ways to install ANNOgesic.
 Please refer to the following sections.
-Only Dockerfiles can install the requirments automatically.
-If you install ANNOgesic through other ways, please install the pre-required tools by yourself.
+Only via the requirments are also installed.
+If you install ANNOgesic through on of the other ways, please install the pre-required tools by yourself.

 Github